borayil/mit_centralization/README.md

 will generate visualizations within `visualization/images`.

 ### Problem

 Given MIT configuration and pipe radius readings, find the offset of the tool from the center of the pipe and centralize the reading distances by re-calculating the distances to the contact points as if they started from the pipe center.
 Without centralization, the readings are not relative to the pipe center, and thus the readings are not accurate / meaningful.
+Current data set provided is for a MIT with 40 fingers, 254mm pipe diameter and 5mm difference between samples.
+Each line is a sample with readings from all fingers in same order throughout samples.

 ### Offset calculation and centralization